ilastik/ilastik.github.io/documentation/counting/counting.md

+<a id="sec_exporting">&nbsp;</a>
 ## 4. Exporting results
-Possible to save the regressor.
+Possible to save the regressors.
 Will be loaded again, can do prediction directly if parameters and labels untouched Can also save prediction itself.
 If you want to export the results for a single image, use exportLayerDialog.

+<a id="sec_batch">&nbsp;</a>
 ## 5. Batch Processing
-For large-scale prediction, first train regressor, then add input images, then press export all.
+For large-scale prediction, first train regressors, then add input images, then press export all.

 <a id="sec_reference">&nbsp;</a>
 ## 6. References